PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/alerts-and-updates-listing.md

 - **Name** - full module name.
 - **Numeric value with dots** - module version.
 - **Bolded smaller text** - the name of the module developer.
 - **Description paragraph** - description of the module.
-Sometimes there is huge paragraph, so a module row shows only excerpt of the description and the rest of the text is expanded under the _Read more_ link (more information about the Read more pop-up is in separate paragraph).
+Sometimes there is a huge paragraph, so a module row shows only an excerpt of the description and the rest of the text is expanded under the _Read more_ link (more information about the Read more pop-up is in a separate paragraph).
 - **CTA button** - these buttons are used for module management.
-By default, once the module is installed in system, the CTA buttom becomes _Configure_ named.
-Clicking configure leads to module management dashboard page.
+By default, once the module is installed in the system, the CTA button becomes _Configure_ named.
+Clicking configure leads to a module management dashboard page.
 If the module is outdated, the CTA button can be shown as _Upgrade_.
 Clicking Upgrade will update the module to the latest version according to the latest module release.
 There is a **dropdown arrow** near the button - clicking on the arrow, shows additional functions for the certain module (the same, as Bulk action functions):

   - **Uninstall** - uninstalls selected module.
   - **Disable** - disables selected module.